The MetaVerse: Brave New World or Capitalist Hellscape? | ETF Trends

 What happened instead is that many of, if not most of those egalitarian, near-utopian visions of the future were coopted rather quickly by capitalism.
 So for example, think about what happened with Linux?
 Linus had grand ideas, Red Hat realized that adoption required a bag-holder so they raised their hands, and IBM took it all over.
 What about the promise of building communities?
 Well, for me that started with the W.E.L.L. and Usenet, and by the ’90s, it was mostly AOL groups, and in Web 2.0?
 It’s Facebook.
 In music, we went from “share everything” with Napster to “well actually just license the tracks” with Apple to “musicians now just work for us directly” with Spotify.

 And I’m all for it.
 The problem is, here’s how I see the landscape.
 Bitcoin was going to be a kind of anti-capitalist, or at least anti-statist money.
 It became heavily capitalized on by, well, almost everyone, but particularly folks like the exchanges and trading communities.
-The grand ideas from Snow Crash (which wasn’t a blueprint, it was commentary, but there were SOME positive ideas) were expressed almost immediately (and successfully) inside Second Life, but was then much more successfully capitalized on my the VR community (led largely by Valve/Steam and Facebook/Oculus), and mostly by the videogame industry (who learned how to finally make bank of shared virtual spaces).
-And as for the “object ownership” part of things, well, we went form Art NFTs, like Cryptopunks, to Axie Infinity.
+The grand ideas from Snow Crash (which wasn’t a blueprint, it was commentary, but there were SOME positive ideas) were expressed almost immediately (and successfully) inside Second Life, but was then much more successfully capitalized on by the VR community (led largely by Valve/Steam and Facebook/Oculus), and mostly by the video game industry (who learned how to finally make bank off shared virtual spaces).
+And as for the “object ownership” part of things, well, we went form art NFTs, like Cryptopunks, to Axie Infinity.

 Axie Infinity

-And now were at this very very tentative part of the story where things have been and are being capitalized, but have not yet been fully co-opted.
+And now we’re at this very, very tentative part of the story where things have been and are being capitalized, but have not yet been fully co-opted.
 It’s the window where butterfly wings might matter.
-[But also, please, skip ahead if you’re done with this “OMG DAVE” and just want me to get to the ETF point, I won’t be insulted, here’s a link to the conclusion].

 The reason Axie is interesting is because instead of just standing up servers to host their virtual world (like, say, Blizzard does with their Battle.net client, online stores, and individual games like World of Warcraft), they chose to develop the entire ecosystem on a private blockchain called Ronin, which is modelled after the Ethereum network.
 What that means, in practical terms, is that how you get into the game is completely unique.